CSV Data Set Config in Sharing Mode - Made Easy

 ‘All threads’ Sharing Mode

 Let’s add the ‘CSV Data Set Config’ element to our performance script (Right click on ‘Test Plan’ -> Add -> Config Element -> CSV Data Set Config).
-In this element, we need to specify the filename that contains user details and variable names, which will be used as containers for these values fetched from the file.
+In this element, you will need to specify the filename that contains user details and variable names, which will be used as containers for these values fetched from the file.

 Keep in mind that there are two options: you need to specify the full path to the CSV file or you can just use a filename.
 But in this case, the file should be located in the same folder as the JMX performance script.
-This time we are going to use the default sharing mode: All threads.
+This time you are going to use the default sharing mode: All threads.

 After rerunning our script, you can see that all users took emails and passwords respectively based on the order and line number: